 With an experiment described this week in Physical Review Letters—a feat that involved harnessing starlight to control measurements of particles shot between buildings in Vienna—some of the world’s leading cosmologists and quantum physicists are closing the door on an intriguing alternative to “quantum entanglement.”
 “Technically, this experiment is truly impressive,” said Nicolas Gisin, a quantum physicist at the University of Geneva who has studied this loophole around entanglement.
 According to standard quantum theory, particles have no definite states, only relative probabilities of being one thing or another—at least, until they are measured, when they seem to suddenly roll the dice and jump into formation.
 In 1964, the Northern Irish physicist John Bell found a way to put this paradoxical notion to the test.

 Two independent teams have transferred quantum information over several kilometres of fibre optic networks.
 Bigger than the Higgs, bigger even than gravitational waves...
 Stuart Patience By Matthew Chalmers IF IT is anything, it is what Gian Giudice has been waiting for his entire scientific life.

 “We are not talking about a confirmation of an established theory, but about opening a door into an unknown and unexplored world,” says Giudice, a theoretical particle physicist based at CERN near Geneva, Switzerland.
 Bigger than the Higgs, bigger even than gravitational waves...
 Quantum Entanglement harvesting in a vacuum.
 Entanglement is an extremely strong correlation that can exist between quantum systems.

 Quantum theory states that the quantum vacuum isn’t really empty.
 Physicists Send Particles Of Light Into The Past, Proving Time Travel Is Possible?
 Scientists from the University of Queensland, Australia, have used single particles of light (photons) to simulate quantum particles travelling through time.

 What happened was that researchers observed large spikes in energy that could have been the result of particle collisions between a new boson that is even larger than the Higgs Boson.
 More specifically, the LHC saw unexpected, excess pairs of photons, each carrying 750 gigaelectronvolts (GeV) of energy, as the result of proton-proton collisions.
 This Video May Help You Wrap Your Head Around 'Quantum Foam' Explore the Abstract World of Subatomic Energy Fields in Virtual Reality.
 According to the ideas of quantum field theory, reality consists of underlying interrelated layers of energy that constantly interact with one another.
 From this interconnectivity, "proto-reality" particles are manifested.

+This latent subatomic world of potentiality is the subject for artist Marios Athanasiou's virtual reality project Proto Ether Fields.
+Physicists Send Particles Of Light Into The Past, Proving Time Travel Is Possible?
+'Spooky Action' Heats Up: Atoms Entangled at Room Temperature.
+The world of the very small can get pretty wacky — particles can be in two or more places at once, and even become entangled, wherein actions on one entity can affect its partners across the cosmos.
+Physicists have broken all kinds of records in proving the existence of so-called quantum entanglement, and now, they have done it again, coupling together thousands of atoms at room temperature.
+Previously, these atoms could be paired only at temperatures cold enough to liquefy helium.
+This new achievement could one day be applied to enable more sensitive magnetic resonance imaging (MRI) scans, superpowerful quantum computers and even unhackable quantum communications networks unhackable by any known current technologies, researchers say.

-Department of Energy's Fermilab, the U.S.' largest Large Hadron Collider research institution.
+Regular matter, or 'visible' builds up only 5% of the universe.
+According to experts, the rest of the universe building blocks is made of dark energy which is associated with acceleration of our expanding universe.
+Einstein's Unfinished Dream: Marrying Relativity to the Quantum World.
+Don Lincoln is a senior scientist at the U.S. Department of Energy's Fermilab, the U.S.' largest Large Hadron Collider research institution.
 He also writes about science for the public, including his recent "The Large Hadron Collider: The Extraordinary Story of the Higgs Boson and Other Things That Will Blow Your Mind" (Johns Hopkins University Press, 2014).

 3D Printed Quantum Dot Light-Emitting Diodes.
 Quantum Teleportation Reaches Farthest Distance Yet.
 Physicists Discover Geometry Underlying Particle Physics.
 Scientists propose existence and interaction of parallel worlds: Many Interacting Worlds theory challenges foundations of quantum science.
 Nanotechnology Now - Press Release: "Sussex physicists find simple solution for quantum technology challenge" New Particle Is Both Matter and Antimatter: The Majorana fermion.
 This Is the Most Complex Integrated Quantum Circuit Ever Made.